-A record 363 area residents turned out on Earth Day, April 22, to protect their personal information and the environment through paper document destruction.
-A record-setting eight tons of shredded and chipped paper will be recycled into new tissue paper.
-Food and cash donations given to the Blue Ridge Area Food Bank will provide 294 meals.
-Approximately 200 children's books were donated to benefit the Little Free Library.
+A total of 284 area residents and businesses turned out for October's Fall Shred Fest.
+A record-setting 16,600 pounds of shredded and chipped paper will be recycled into new tissue paper.
+Food and cash donations given to the Blue Ridge Area Food Bank will provide 235 meals.
+Approximately 100 children's books were donated to benefit the Little Free Library.

 Residents may safely and quickly destroy up to five boxes of paper documents free of charge.
 Businesses may utilize the service at the rate of ten cents per pound.
 There is no need to remove staples, clips, wire or rubber bands.
 Letters of Destruction available upon request.